Increase altitude slowly

 Avoid smoking, alcohol and sleeping tablets

-Smoking, alcohol, and sedatives must always be avoided while trekking in high altitude.
+Smoking, alcohol, and sedatives must always be avoided while trekking in high altitudes.
 Smoking and sedatives may reduce the flow of oxygen to the brain while alcohol may cause dehydration.

 Garlic soup or Acetazolamide (Diamox)

 Garlic soup is a natural recipe for acclimatization which is served in almost all tea houses in Nepal.
 Although its effectiveness is not supported by any scientific study trekking guides usually recommend their clients to drink garlic soup every day during the trek.

 Acetazolamide, popularly Diamox is a drug that helps you acclimatize to the increase in altitude.
 Diamox tablets are sold without a prescription and you can buy them in Kathmandu before heading out on your trek.

 Don’t overexert yourself